-RISC-V is a promising open source architecture that targets low-power embedded devices and SoCs.
+RISC-V is a promising open-source architecture that targets low-power embedded devices and system-on-chips (SoCs).
 However, there is a dearth of practical and low-overhead security solutions in the RISC-V architecture.
-Programs compiled using RISC-V toolchains are still vulnerable to code injection and code reuse attacks such as buffer overflow and return-oriented programming (ROP).
-In this paper, we propose two hardware implemented security extensions to RISC-V that provides a defense mechanism against such attacks.
-We first employ a Physically Unclonable Function (PUF)-based randomized canary generation technique that removes the need to store the sensitive canary words in memory or CPU registers, thereby being more secure, while incurring low overheads.
-We implement the proposed Canary Engine in RISC-V RocketChip with Rocket Custom Coprocessor (RoCC).
-Simulation results show 2.2% average execution overhead with a single buffer protection, while a 10X increase in buffer count only increases the overhead by 1.5X when protection is extended to all buffers.
-We further improve upon this with a dedicated security coprocessor FIXER, implemented on the RoCC.
+Programs compiled using RISC-V toolchains are still vulnerable to code injection and code reuse attacks, such as buffer overflow and return-oriented programming (ROP).
+In this article, we propose two hardware-implemented security extensions to RISC-V that provides a defense mechanism against such attacks.
+We first employ a physically unclonable function (PUF)-based randomized canary generation technique that removes the need to store the sensitive canary words in memory or CPU registers, thereby being more secure, while incurring low overheads.
+We implement the proposed Canary Engine in RISC-V RocketChip with rocket custom coprocessor (RoCC).
+The simulation results show 2.2% average execution overhead with a single buffer protection, while a 10times increase in buffer count only increases the overhead by 1.5times when protection is extended to all buffers.
+We further improve upon this with a dedicated security coprocessor flow integrity extensions for embedded RISC-V (FIXER), implemented on the RoCC.
 FIXER enforces fine-grained control-flow integrity (CFI) of running programs on backward edges (returns) and forward edges (calls) without requiring any architectural modifications to the processor core.
 Compared to software-based solutions, FIXER reduces energy overhead by 60% at minimal execution time (1.5%) and area (2.9%) overheads.

 |Original language||English (US)|

 |Journal||IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems|